 As we went through the pile, we agreed most had seen better days or were ready to find a new home.
 We also found a few shirts that had been forgotten about, but we weren’t quite ready to get rid of.
 There’s something about t-shirts that makes them hard to just toss into the giveaway pile.
 We realized that a lot of the t-shirts we’ve kept act as our own personal time capsule.

 So what do you do with them?
 Easy…just upcycle and save these memories into pillows!
-I had enough old shirts to try several different pillow-making methods, so I decided to do a series of 3 posts.
+I had enough old shirts to try several different pillow-making methods.
 Here is the easiest, no-sew version.
 It’s a great project that even your little ones can try.
 Let’s get started!

 Pillow insert (or old throw pillow)

 1. Turn shirt inside out.
 (If necessary, iron to make shirt flat.)